Governor Newsom Announces Appointments 6.8.22

 Yessenia Anderson, 33, of Elk Grove, has been appointed to the Structural Pest Control Board.
 Anderson has been Division Manager of Content and Media Relations at Dignity Health since 2022, where she was External Communications Manager from 2019 to 2022.
 She was a Senior Public Relations Specialist at VSP Global from 2014 to 2019, a Media Relations Specialist at Perry Communications Group from 2012 to 2014 and a Reporter at KDRV NewsWatch 12 from 2010 to 2012.
 Anderson is a Fellow with Nueva Epoca.
 This position does not require Senate confirmation and the compensation is $100 per diem.
 Anderson is a Democrat.

-Mark Paxson, 63, of Los Angeles, has been appointed to the Structural Pest Control Board.
+Mark Paxson, 57, of Sacramento, has been appointed to the Structural Pest Control Board.
 Paxson has been a Senior Attorney at the California Student Aid Commission since 2021.
 He was General Counsel at the California State Treasurer’s Office from 2005 to 2020, where he was Senior Attorney from 2002 to 2005.
 He held multiple positions at the California Department of Developmental Services from 1998 to 2002, including Senior Attorney and Attorney.
-Paxson is a member of the American Statistical Association, National Indian Education Association, Judo Black Belt Association and the United States Judo Association.
+He is a member of the American River Bike Patrol and a member of the Elk Grove Writers Guild.
 He earned a Juris Doctor degree from the University of the Pacific, McGeorge School of Law.
 This position does not require Senate confirmation and the compensation is $100 per diem.
 Paxson is registered without party preference.